Beastwick18/kitty-background-manager/README.md

 ## Post-installation instructions
 After installing, there are some steps you should take to get the program working as intended:
 1. Run `kittybg init` to create the config file and enabled, disabled, and current folders
+    - Optionally, you can also run `kittybg --install-completion` to get autocompletion for kittybg in your terminal.
+Doing this is recommended as it will autocomplete names of backgrounds, as well as config properties and much more.
-2. Configure your `config.json` file to your liking
+3. Configure your `config.json` file to your liking
     - Feel free to mess around with how the program will edit the images once added by changing the `brightness`, `contrast`, and other properties
 4. Configure your `kitty.conf` so that the `background_image` properties value is set to the same value as the `current_image` property in your `config.json` file
 5. Go ahead and add your backgrounds to the enabled folder.
 You can either manually add them, or use `kittybg add` to add them.